SiruLee/FOLtransformer/README.md

 The user will be asked two options for MACE4 Execution: a domain size and the number of models to find.
 Note that the domain size takes the value from the minimum value of 2.

 ### User Input
-The user has two options for the input prompt; a natural language prompt, or an explicit FOL formula.
+The user has three options for the input prompt; a natural language prompt, an explicit FOL formula, or `quit`.

 A natural language prompt does not require other specific instructions.
 Below are two examples of natural language input: